 Notes

-Refined sugar-free - Add honey to the batter instead of the sugar - its lovely, floral sweetness is a wonderful complement to the blueberries.
+Refined sugar-free.
+Add honey to the batter instead of the sugar for a lovely, floral sweetness that's a wonderful complement to the blueberries.